Living Options (p1):

 We kept getting asked "which medical alert system is best?"; and "how do I choose the right medical alert system for me?".
 This independent, objective, hands-on research tries to answer those questions.
 If you are looking for a medical alert system, either for yourself or for an older adult such as a parent, this piece of research is for you.

 Caring from Afar: Guide to Home Sensor Systems

 Read our report on this new category of products, designed to help seniors stay at home longer, and to help their families worry about them less.
 There are important lessons to be learned about which ones work, and for which types of circumstance they are optimal.

 When it comes to retirement living options, the question of whether to stay at home or to move often looms large.
 Here are the things to consider so you make the right decision.

 My Plans for Avoiding the Terror of Short Term Memory Loss

 My mother has severe short term memory loss.
 As her caregiver, I have found that her short term memory impairment has many adverse consequences.
 My experience with my mother has made me concerned about how I could avoid the horrors that come with short term memory loss when it inevitably hits...

 Fall proofing your house: a checklist

 For the older adult worried about falls, one of the most important tasks is to "fall-proof" your house.
 There are numerous services you can retain to help with this.
 But how do you know they have done the right things?
 And, if you are the friend or family of an older adult, how can you do a "...

-Explorers created this summary of pros and cons of different retirement housing types, using San Francisco Bay Area examples to illustrate the comparison process.
+Retirement Living expert John Milford has created this talk and comparison matrix of pros and cons of different retirement living alternatives, using San Francisco Bay Area examples to illustrate the comparison process.
 Details include entry fee sizes, ongoing financial obligations, application requirements, and which entities oversee the different housing types.